 How many appointments should I book in a day on my Barolo wine tour?

 For our Piedmont wine tours we recommend two – and, no more than three winery visits – in a day.
 We say this because the visits generally go long.
 We like guests to truly experience everything the producer offers.
-That can include vineyard walks or barrel tastings, tasting indigenous varieties or different vintages of Barolos or Barbarescos.
+That can include vineyard walks or barrel tastings, tasting indigenous varieties or different Barolo or Barbaresco vintages.

 Another reason is that the region is so spread out.
 Even if you are in the same area you can expect at least 15 minutes of drive time between producers or villages.